-Press n on the door lock switch again or press n on the remote key to lock the doors immediately.
+Press on the door lock switch again or press on the remote key to lock the doors immediately.

-This feature can be programmed.
-To view available settings from the infotainment screen, touch Settings > Vehicle > Power Door Locks.
+To view available settings from the infotainment home screen, touch Settings > Vehicle > Power Door Locks.

 Automatic Door Locks

 The doors will lock automatically when all doors are closed, the ignition is on, and the vehicle is shifted out of P (Park).